wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 For the features you will use, the next section of the documentation, `Guides`, will walk you through how to set each one up!

 :::note[Open SaaS is built on Wasp]
 Remember, this template is built on the Wasp framework.
-If, at any time, these docs fail to provide more information about a certain built-in feature, make sure to check out the [Wasp docs](https://wasp-lang.dev/docs)!
+If, at any time, these docs fail to provide enough information about a certain built-in feature, make sure to check out the [Wasp docs](https://wasp-lang.dev/docs)!
 :::

-But before you start setting up the main features, let's walk through the first customizations you should make the template to make it your own.
+But before you start setting up the main features, let's walk through the customizations you will likely want to make to the template to make it your own.

 ### Customizations Checklist
 #### `main.wasp` Config File